MerinoSheep/hypixel.py/README.md

 Designed for use with the latest version of Python with two previous versions also tested.<br><br>

 ## How to install
-Installing hypixel.py is easy-peasy!
-Get going with: `pip install hypixel`, followed by placing `import hypixel` at the top of your code.
+<code>python -m pip install git+https://github.com/MerinoSheep/hypixel.py.git<code> will install this github repo as a normal library.

 ## What can you do?
-You can read the parent git to understand what most functions do [http://hypixel.readthedocs.io/](http://hypixel.readthedocs.io/en/latest/)
+You can read the parent github repo documentation to understand what most functions do [http://hypixel.readthedocs.io/](http://hypixel.readthedocs.io/en/latest/)

 ## Are there any examples?
 Yup!
 There are currently two different examples that you can view: one's pretty simple, and the others a bit more advanced.
 Check them out at: [Examples](./.examples/).